curvelogic/eucalypt.old/README.md

 # Eucalypt

-This is the primary repository for the *eucalypt* language.
+This is the primary repository for the *eucalypt* tool for generating and transforming structured foramts like YAML and JSON.

-It contains documentation, standard prelude and reference test cases.
+It contains documentation, standard library, reference test cases and a test harness for implementations.

-Implementations of the language and command line are provided in other repositories for each implementation language (Haskell, Go, Clojure).
+An prototype implementation is in the early stages of development at https://github.com/curvelogic/eucalypt-hs.
+The beginnings of some documentation at https://curvelogic.github.io/eucalypt/ describe a mixture of what `eu` can do now and what it will do eventually.